molgenis/molgenis-ops-helm/charts/molgenis-prometheus/README.md

 ```

 The pod is now available at: http://localhost:port in your browser.
 To close the connection you need to break the command in the commandline interface by pressing the shortcut on your keyboard: control + c

+## Upgrading the chart
+If you want to upgrade the chart, please keep in mind that every scrape config and (silenced) alert will be overwritten.
+To keep the (silenced) alerts and scrape configs you will need to backup the configmaps targets-configmap, serverfiles-configmap and alertmanager-configmap.
+When you upgraded the chart, overwrite the default configmaps with your stored configmaps.

+Note: you don't have to backup the scrape configs because a cronjob is set to replace the scrape configs every day at 7:30 hour utc.